vertigokidd/tictactoe/README.md

 # Tic-Tac-Toe

-A basic tic-tac-toe game written in Javascript with an HTML-based interface.
+An unbeatable tic-tac-toe game written in Javascript with an HTML interface.

-User always makes first move, but you'll never win.
-Never!

 ## Installation